keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

-> Note: If you want to trigger this task multiple times, you must change the value of the `name` field in he `KeptnTask` resource each time.
+> Note: If you want to trigger this task multiple times, you must change the value of the `name` field in the `KeptnTask` resource each time.
 >
 > For example, change `runsendevent1` to `runsendevent2`.